JonathanMcCormickJr/OSSP-CS/Term-04/satan/satanic-culture/invocation_for_public_meetings.md

 their official duties, taking special care to protect the rights of ALL citizens of _______.

-Though there are bound to be disagreements among us, may those disagreements not divide us beyond the extent necessary for those honest disagreements to be properly expressed and given a fair hearing.
 May all people within the sound of my voice be inspired to cherish peace and friendship--even with those whom they may disagree with.

 I wish the best for our community regarding the agenda set before us today.
 May the results be decided in accordance with science, reason, respect,